PupXian/pupxian.github.io/README.md

 The link index is categorized as much as possible, and the links are added in alphabetical order.

 ### Updates
-* 2025-07-01 Added EOD Gear, Airsoft Legends (Tactical)
+* 2025-07-01 Added EOD Gear, Airsoft Legends (Tactical), https://kinkstar.store/ (MX gear)
 * 2025-05-05 Added Neosteel and Steelworxx (chastity)
 * 2025-03-30 Added Gags section with SilenCilicone and MoanSpeak (Gags)
 * 2025-03-05 Added screamlabs (Electro)